 Make sure you have first right of refusal should the building or unit ever become available for sale.
 In other words, should your landlord decide to put the building or unit up for sale that they come to you first to offer.

 Lease terms should be 10 and 10 or 10, 5 and 5.
-Meaning, you are looking to lease the unit over a 20 year term starting with 10 year fixed term followed by a second 10 year or 2/ 5 year options.
+Meaning, you are looking to lease the unit over a 20-year term starting with 10-year fixed term followed by a second 10-year or two 5-year options.
 This is imperative to securing your business and also to get the most of the cost invested in the leasehold improvements.

 Keep these points in mind, and your business will soon find the perfect new location for your business.